Guide

 | Copilot | Bing index + Prometheus model | Yes (with Bing links) | Bing Webmaster Tools, IndexNow, social signals |

-The key takeaway: optimizing for one engine is a mistake.
+The key takeaway: optimizing for one engine leaves gaps.
 Each engine pulls from different sources and weights different signals.
-A multi-engine strategy — which is what GEO provides — ensures you're visible wherever your buyers are asking questions.
+A multi-engine AI search monitoring strategy helps you see where buyers are asking questions and which source layer each engine trusts.

 In traditional SEO, domain authority predicted rankings.
 In AI search, entity authority predicts recommendations.
 Entity authority is how clearly and consistently your brand is defined as an entity across the web.